-- Have completed the equivalent of a high school (secondary) education, which normally means the completion of 12 years of schooling, and the applicant is at least 18 years of age. - Score of 520 or better on the paper-based TOEFL test, 190 on the computerized TOEFL test, or 68 on the internet-based TOEFL test. - 3.
-Apply for admission to SCC.

-- Provide official transcripts covering all school work (high school and college) complete with English translations from an accredited thirdparty entity as approved by the Dean of Student Success and Services. - 5.
-Provide an affidavit of support stipulating that adequate finances are available for their study in the United States. - 6.
+- Have completed the equivalent of a high school (secondary) education, which normally means the completion of 12 years of schooling, and the applicant is at least 18 years of age. - 2.
+Score of 520 or better on the paper-based TOEFL test, 190 on the computerized TOEFL test, or 68 on the internet-based TOEFL test. - 3.
+Apply for admission to SCC. - Provide official transcripts covering all school work (high school and college) complete with English translations from an accredited thirdparty entity as approved by the Dean of Student Success and Services. - Provide an affidavit of support stipulating that adequate finances are available for their study in the United States. - 6.
 Live within district #531. - 7.
-Complete an interview with the Dean of Student Success and Services.
+Complete an interview with the Registrar.